Girl on the train with dizziness

 Despite being relatively common, cervicogenic headaches are often misdiagnosed or undertreated because the pain is felt in the head while the problem originates in the neck.

-Research confirms that conservative physical therapy techniques are effective interventions for:
+Research confirms that conservative, non-pharmacological techniques are effective for:

 • Decreasing headache intensity—measured by pain scales